DannyBen/mister_bin/README.md

 3. `git-repo-create.rb`
 4. `git-repo-delete.rb`

-Alternatively, if you prefer to handle all `repo` subcommands in a single, file, simple implement these instead:
+Alternatively, if you prefer to handle all `repo` subcommands in a single file, simply implement these instead:

 1. `git`
 2. `git-status.rb`